honeycombio/kspan/README.md

 Most Kubernetes components produce Events when something interesting happens.
 This program turns those Events into OpenTelemetry Spans, joining them up by causality and grouping them together into Traces.

-Example: scaling up a replicaset which eventually leads to an error that can be used as a trigger.
+Example: Scaling up a replicaset, which eventually leads to an error that can be used as a trigger.

 ![image](example.png)